Sitges FanPitch Announces the Selected Projects for Its Eleventh Edition

 Directed by Paul Urkijo

-An inmate and prison guard rob a bank, each planning to betray the other before the job even begins.
-In their fight to keep the loot, they end up badly wounded and stranded in a remote mountain cabin inhabited by two sisters with no fondness for men.
+An inmate and a prison guard rob a bank, each planning to betray the other before the heist even begins.
+In their dispute over the money, they end up badly wounded and trapped in a remote mountain cabin inhabited by two sisters who have zero fondness for men.

 Umbra